 My Experiments with AI Cheating

-AI · Builds · Experimental · Prototyping · User Experience
+AI · Builds · Experimental · Prototyping · Software · User Experience

-The advent of general coding AI assistants almost immediately changed how I thought about the hiring process and interviews.
-And it changed how I talked about it with colleages and my own team.
+The advent of general coding AI assistants almost immediately changed how I think about hiring and interviews.

-In the software engineerging world, this mindset shift was pretty easy for me psychologically, because I had always had a bias against the types of coding questions that I personally do badly at - specifically ones that require knowledge or rote memory of specific language capabilities, libraries, syntax.
-It is not that psychologically easy for everyone, especially those that have developed a core skillset of running “leetcode-style” interviews.
+In the software engineering world, this mindset shift was psychologically easy for me, because I’ve always had a bias against the types of coding questions that AI can now answer near-perfectly.
+And they also happen to be the kind of questions I personally do badly at - the ones requiring troves of knowledge or rote memory of specific language capabilities, libraries, and syntax.
+It is not so psychologically easy for everyone, especially those who have developed a core skill set of running or passing “leetcode-style” interviews.
 Even before AI, the only types of coding questions I would personally ask were things that simply evaluate whether a candidate is lying or not about whether they can code at all, which was and still is surprisingly common.
-I have interviewed people that list bullet points like 7 years of Java experience but can’t pass a fizz buzz like question, and this was a question I gave out on paper with a closed door and no significant time pressure.
+I have interviewed people that list bullet points like 7 years of Java experience but can’t pass a fizz-buzz like question, and this was a question I gave out on paper with a closed door and no significant time pressure.

-So, when LLMS that could remember any syntax or attribute of any programming language perfectly were released, not only was I excited but I immediately saw that a huge chunk of the programming questions my team and many other software teams liked to ask were essentially irrelevant now, not only because people could cheat on interviews, at least virtually, but because that knowledge simply lost a lot of value overnight.
+So, when LLMs that could remember any syntax or attribute of any programming language perfectly were released, not only was I excited - I immediately saw that a huge chunk of the programming questions I and many I know have asked in interviews were essentially irrelevant now, not only because people could cheat on interviews, at least virtually, but because this knowledge simply lost much of its value overnight.

 Over a few conversations with friends and colleagues I began to explore the idea of what this meant generally for the interview process.
-There are just lots of questions that we ask in every field, it turns out, that are mostly solved by LLMS that have memorized most useful information, even when the original intent of the interview question was to test for experience.
+There are just lots of questions that we ask in every field, it turns out, that are mostly solved by LLMs today.
+These models have memorized most useful information that lets them ace simple interviewing questions across fields, even if the original intent of the question was to test for experience.

 The Build

-In the summer of 2022 it got to the point where I really wanted to test my hypothesis - that LLMS and continuous audio transcription could let someone with no knowledge answer many interview questions correctly- and after searching for apps on the appstore that did what I was thinking in terms of, I found that surprisingly none did.
+In the summer of 2022 my ideas and conversations on this topic had gotten to the point where I really just needed to test my hypothesis: LLMs and continuous audio transcription could let someone with no knowledge answer many interview questions correctly.
+My initial thought was that an app like this must already exist.
+But after searching for apps on the app stores that did what I was thinking of, to my surprise, I found none did.

 But, in mid 2023, these apps were apparently not a thing, so I decided to make a prototype.

-My basic requirements were simply something that could continuously transcribe words being spoken in a meeting or over a call, group them up into meaningfully long chunks, and then send those to two different AI passes:
+My basic requirements were simply something that could continuously transcribe words being spoken in a meeting or over a call, group them up into meaningfully long chunks, and then send those chunks with some overlap to two different AI passes:

 - An AI pass that would try to make meaningful questions out of the transcribed potential gibberish